-► McLaren's Unit 2 is like a British Area 51 for Formula 1
+► Like Area 51 for Formula 1

 McLaren people refer to it as Unit 2.
 It is the polar opposite of their extraordinary, Space Odyssey McLaren Technical Centre headquarters in Woking, with its glass walls and cooling lake and famous architect and unnerving clinical sterility.
 Instead, Unit 2 is a low, 1980s, brick-built former factory on an industrial estate.
 I’ve been asked not to tell you where it is, or to show you its exterior.
 But if you wanted to find it, a photograph wouldn’t help you much.
 It looks anonymous and pedestrian and just like countless other industrial units across the country.
 Unlike the MTC, Unit 2 hasn’t been designed to impress anyone.
 In fact, nobody is really supposed to come here at all.

 When Ron Dennis took control of McLaren in 1981 he decreed that none of his new breed of MP4 Formula One cars would be sold on the open market, although a handful have been slipped out by private treaty.
 Previously, McLaren had just sold off any remaining F1 and Can-Am and Indy cars at the end of each season, as most constructors did.
 In less rule-bound times, big F1 teams were building ten cars each season, so McLaren had to do something with those that weren’t crashed or cannibalised by the final race.